There was an error with your log in

 Johnstone Strait Kayak Basecamp: Paddle with Whales in BC’s Pristine Waters

-Imagine spotting marine mammals in their natural habitat or seeing a bear come down to the stream—this is not uncommon to witness during our time in British Columbia.
-Join us for a relaxing Johnstone Strait kayaking adventure, where we’ll get to immerse ourselves in BC’s untamed wilderness over 4 days.
-We’ll explore the waters of this glacial-carved channel, with our expert guides sharing the hidden treasures of the area.
-If you’d like a break from kayaking, we can hike through the stunning landscapes, breathing in the fresh air.
-This tour is all about you, so we’ll adapt the pace to suit your preferences.
-Come along with us, and let’s create unforgettable memories in the wild!
+Imagine spotting marine mammals in their natural habitat or watching a bear wander down to a stream—these are just some of the incredible sights you might witness in British Columbia.
+Join us for a relaxing Johnstone Strait kayaking adventure, where you’ll spend four days immersed in BC’s untamed wilderness.
+Paddle through this glacier-carved channel, guided by experts who will reveal the region’s hidden treasures.
+Need a break from kayaking?
+Stretch your legs on a scenic hike through breathtaking landscapes and soak in the fresh, crisp air.
+This tour is all about you and your experience, so we’ll adapt the pace to match your preferences.
+Come along and let’s create unforgettable memories in the wild!

 Adventure highlights